-We performed sample tests, to verify that the standing data, such as starting date of the policy, the age of the insured person, the insured amount and the premium, were accurate by reconciling these to the original policies and the actuarial system and we recalculated premium income based on the original premium schemes.
+We performed tests, based on sampling, to verify that the standing data, such as starting date of the policy, the age of the insured person, the insured amount and the premium were accurate by reconciling these to the original policies and the actuarial system and we recalculated premium income based on the original premium schemes.
 These standing data were used in the valuation of the liabilities arising from insurance contracts.
 We have not noted any material differences.